If Antarctica is sending us a message, it's not being subtle about it. Satellite images confirm another mass has split from Antarctica.

 That means we can expect more cracks, and likely, more calving.
 While icebergs won’t measure up to A68, which was one of the biggest breaks on record, castaways from Pine Island Glacier may make up for that in sheer frequency.

-This is the second time an iceberg has parted ways from the glacier in the last two years.
+This is the third time an iceberg has parted ways from the glacier in the last two years.

 The problem is cumulative